arve0/lunr-no/README.md

-Lunr Norwegian
+lunr Norwegian
 ==============

-This project features a Norwegian trimmer, language stemmer and stopword filter for [Lunr](http://lunrjs.com/) (a js full text search engine).
+This project features a Norwegian trimmer, language stemmer and stopword filter for [Lunr.js](http://lunrjs.com/) (a js full text search engine).

 # How to use
-Lunr-no supports AMD and CommonJS.
+lunr-no supports AMD and CommonJS.
 Check out the examples below:

 ## In a web browser